PersonaRinata/GreenFish-LLM/README.md

 # MedKnowledge-LLM-Q-A-Hub
-to answer questions related to the medical field, based on the local knowledge base
+To answer questions related to the medical field, based on the local knowledge base.